Skip to main content

 • performing, playing or showing of works in the course of school activities (section 43);

-• recording of broadcasts and cable programmes by schools for educational purposes (section 44).
+• recording, copying or communication of broadcasts and cable programmes by schools for educational purposes (section 44).

 Other Permitted Acts